GarrettBassen/DSVis/README.md

 **This tool is currently only officially supported on windows OS** All code should be cross compatible but install instructions are not provided for linux of macOS

+**ATTENTION:**
+INSTALL INSTRUCTIONS ARE TARGETED TOWARDS VISUAL STUDIO.
+INSTALL SCRIPT WILL WORK REGARDLESS, ALTHOUGH ADDITIONAL LINKING WILL NEED DONE IF YOU DO NOT USE THE SOLUTION FILE

 Install Instructions:
 1. Download or clone
 2. Run `setup.bat`